 The example above includes a separate class that contains more info about the execution schedule, including previous and next execution times.

-Everything we did up to this point was performed in the terminal or the Command Prompt.
+We did everything up to this point in the terminal or the Command Prompt.
 Yes, you guessed it, we will run the functions in the same place.
-We should just navigate to the file where our functions reside and enter the command:
+We should navigate to the file where our functions reside and enter the command:

 func host start